 321. Magazine Writing and Editing.
 Credit 3 hours.
 Prerequisite: Communication 151.
-An intensive study of nonfiction magazine writing and editorial methods.
+An intensive study of non-fiction magazine writing and editorial methods.
 This course includes study of traditional magazines as well as developing electronic forms.
+(As Needed)

 340. Public Affairs and Depth News Reporting.
 Credit 3 hours.
 Prerequisite: Communication 151.
 Practice in precision journalism methods and in gathering and writing news stories on government, industry, education, and society.
+(As Needed)

 341. News Editing, Design and Typography.
 Credit 3 hours.
 Prerequisite: Communication 151.
-A study of copy editing, headline and cutline writing, page design, and printing methods.
+A study of copy editing, headline and cutline writing, page design, and printing methods, and electronic delivery.
+(As Needed)